What is the food hygiene rating scheme for?

 How can I find out what the rating is for a takeaway or other food business?

-If a takeaway or other food business has been given a rating, you can search for it at food.gov.uk/ratings.
+If a takeaway or other food business has been given a rating, you can search for a rating.

-When you eat out or shop for food in England or Northern Ireland, you might see a sticker in the window or on the door, showing you the hygiene rating for that business.
-Businesses in England and Northern Ireland are encouraged to display these stickers and certificates in a place where you can easily see them when you visit.
+When you eat out or shop for food in England, you might see a sticker in the window or on the door, showing you the hygiene rating for that business.
+Businesses in England are encouraged to display these stickers in a place where you can easily see them when you visit.
 If you don’t see the rating at a takeaway or other food business, you can ask a member of staff what rating was given at the last inspection.
 You can also search for a rating and there are a number of Apps that provide the information.

 The situation is different in Wales and Northern Ireland.
-In Wales and Northern Ireland, businesses that get a new rating after 28 November 2013, must by law display a sticker showing their rating in a prominent place – such as the front door, entrance or window.
+In Wales and Northern Ireland, businesses that get a new rating after 28 November 2013 and 7 October respectively, must by law display a sticker showing their rating in a prominent place – such as the front door, entrance or window.
 They must also provide information on their rating verbally if you ask either face to face or over the telephone.